HASE-workshop/HASE-workshop.github.io/README.md

 It is co-located with the [Real World Crypto](https://rwc.iacr.org/) conference, taking the place of [HACS](HACS-workshop.github.io), which is not being run in 2019.

 ## Accommodation
+The workshop will be held in the RLS2 building at X campus located at [250 Mayfield Avenue, California 94043](https://goo.gl/maps/tVLjsRE1j4n).
+This is a single story building on the right hand side of Mayfield road as you enter (and the large multistorey building to your left which is RLS1).

-The workshop will be held at X campus located at 100 Mayfield Avenue, California 94043 [map](https://goo.gl/maps/a8LJLbWCctA2).
-Your best bet is to use one of the usual internet hotel booking websites or Airbnb.
+Your best bet for accommodation is to use one of the usual internet hotel booking websites or Airbnb.
 However, here are a few hotels not far from X.

 * [Hilton Garden Hotel](https://hiltongardeninn3.hilton.com/en/hotels/california/hilton-garden-inn-palo-alto-PAOCRGI), 4216 El Camino Real, Palo Alto, CA 94306.
 Time to X: 6-10 minutes.
 * [Dinah's Garden Hotel](https://www.dinahshotel.com), 4261 El Camino Real, Palo Alto, CA 94306.
 Time to X: 6-10 minutes.